viniciuskneves/articles/prettier-eslint-typescript/README.md

 ### Prettier configuration

-You can configure Prettier at some extend.
+You can configure Prettier to some extend.
 You can do it via the CLI or via a [configuration file](https://prettier.io/docs/en/configuration.html), which is more adequate.
 The configuration file could be in a variety of formats so you can choose the one that fits you best.

 Add the configuration file to the root of your project (you can have configurations/folder but I would leave it up to you to explore this path) and start adding rules to it: